Tortolì: Geography

 Tortolì is situated on the eastern coast of Sardinia.
 Its port and greatest hamlet is Arbatax, which has also an airport that once connected it to continental Italy and the European continent.
 To the north of it is Girasole and Lotzorai, to the west Villagrande Strisaili and Ilbono, and to the south Barisardo.
 To the east of the town is the Mediterranean Sea.

+Climate

+According to the Köppen climate classification, Tortolì experiences a hot-summer Mediterranean climate (Csa).

 Demographics

-As of 2025, Tortolì has a population of 10,980, of whom 49.3% are male and 50.7% are female.
-Minors make up 14.0% of the population, and seniors make up 25.2%, compared to the Italian average of 14.9% and 24.7% respectively.
+As of 2026, the population is 10,994, of which 49.4% are male, and 50.6% are female.
+Minors make up 13.4% of the population, and seniors make up 26.0%.

+Immigration

+As of 2025, immigrants make up 6.0% of the total population.
+The 5 largest foreign countries of birth are Germany, Romania, Pakistan, Morocco, and France.